 - Average temperature in winter is -16.8C and -35C is not uncommon, especially at night (see below)

 - All of the ice used for construction is taken from the nearby Songhua River

 - The Harbin Ice Festival is the largest ice festival in the world

 - Harbin is located in Heilongjiang Province in NE China

 - The Harbin Ice Festival features the world’s largest ice sculptures

 - In 2007 the Guinness World Record was set for largest snow sculpture.

-Harbin Ice Festival Atmosphere
+Harbin Ice and Snow World Atmosphere

 The other visitors at Harbin Ice and Snow World were very friendly.
 The festival is very popular in China and as a result there are many Chinese tourists.
 However, we did see a few westerners in the hotel although our traveling companions around the Harbin winter attractions were mostly from China.
 Indeed, at the hotel I specifically recall these goofy Italians in the restaurant trying to teach the chef to cook ravioli!

 The temperature was extremely cold at the festival, especially at night!
 Fortunately, to offset the bitter cold there were little heated cafes to step into that were situated around the ice sculptures.
 This is very fortunate because it would not have been possible to stay outside for very long if the warming stations were not available.